 - Smoking cessation programs

 - The addition of a fitness facility or space

 - Health screenings

 An HR Budgeting Partner

-Once you have your HR budget in place, you’ll need to have the infrastructure in place to move forward with all your plans and manage your HR administration needs.
-A Professional Employer Organization helps businesses manage their HR functions, including payroll and benefits administration.
+Once you have your HR budget in place, you’ll need to have the support to move forward with all your plans and manage your HR administration needs.
+A Professional Employer Organization (PEO) like Group Management Services (GMS) can help businesses manage these HR functions, including payroll and benefits administration.

-If you have any questions of how to get the most out of your HR budget or are worried about any compliance concerns associated with managing HR items, contact GMS today to talk with one of our experts about how we can help your business prepare for the future.
+If you have any questions about how to get the most out of your HR budget or are worried about any compliance concerns associated with managing HR, contact GMS today to talk with one of our experts about how we can help your business prepare for the future.